This ube ice-cream is a classic Filipino ice-cream flavour made from purple yam is smooth, creamy and delicious!

 - Combine milk, cream and sugar together in a small saucepan, heat over medium heat until steaming

-- Return the ice-cream mixture back to the heat and whisk until thickened (should coat the back of the spoon)
+- Return the ice cream mixture back to the heat and whisk until thickened (should coat the back of the spoon)

-- Once chilled pour into the howl of a stand mixer and churn according to the manufacturers instructions (I churned mine for 20 minutes in the Kitchen- aid ice-cream bowl attachment)
+- Once chilled pour into the howl of a stand mixer and churn according to the manufacturers instructions

 - Allow to sit at room temperature for 15 minutes to soften before scooping